TheTravelingCoder/pokemonRandomizer/README.md

 ## Pokemon Randomizer

 To-Do:
-Rename sprites
+Rename sprites,
-Add in Tms and Trs
+Add in Tms and Trs,
-Add Isle of Armor
+Add Isle of Armor,
 Adjust color and UI

 ## App Info